Meet the Change Agents

 An early memory is of watching TV, and when her mother told her to shut it off and get back to her homework, she replied, “This is my homework.
 I’m studying commercials.”
 Even then, she knew.
 Mollie handles accounts in an account exec capacity but her passion is the sure hand she brings to Experiential.
 Mollie knows that as rewarding as a successful event program can be, it’s fraught with the unknown, and nothing unsettles her applecart, which is why we call her, The Unsinkable Mollie Bauer.

 Yoga retreats.
-French Bulldogs.
+Dogs.
 Coffee.
 Gossip magazines.
 Workout clothes.

 Reading.
 Cooking.
 British Comedies.
 Yakuza Movies.
 Man Man.